HeyFireHQ/ticker-blog/README.md

 - **Protect `/refresh`** with a strong `REFRESH_SECRET_KEY`.
 - **Never push** your real `.env` file to GitHub — use `.env.example` to document required environment variables.
 - **Use Environment Variables** inside Cloudflare Pages and Workers, not hardcoded secrets.
+- **GitHub Token**: Create a Personal Access Token with `repo` permissions for automatic commits.
+- **Trello Lists**: Only cards in "Ready to Publish" or "Published" lists are processed.

 ---